NIPG-DG schemes for transformed master equations modeling open quantum systems: Math Model: Transformed Master Equation for open quantum systems

-It is clear that the pseudo-differential operator over the potential represented by a convolution has been transformed back into a product of functions by Fourier transforming the WFP equation.
-The main change is that the transport term is represented now as a derivative of higher order ($k$ was exchanged for $i\nabla_{\eta}$ when transforming into the Fourier space).
+} { The pseudo-differential operator over the potential $V$ has been transformed back into just a product of functions by Fourier transforming the WFP equation.} The main change is that the transport term is represented now as a derivative of higher order ($k$ was exchanged for $i\nabla_{\eta}$ when transforming into the Fourier space).
+If one starts with